adexltd/aws-ci-cd/README.md

 # AWS CI/CD Demo - CodePipeline

-This repo contains the sample java web app used for CI/CD Demo with CodePipeline, CodeBuild and Elastic BeanStalk
+This repo contains the sample java web app used for CI/CD Demo with AWS CodePipeline, CodeBuild and Elastic Beanstalk